mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 Both surveys represented residents in the Washington, DC area, which defined as Washington, DC and the surrounding jurisdictions of Montgomery and Prince George's Counties in Maryland, Arlington and Fairfax (including the cities of Falls Church and Fairfax) Counties Virginia, and the independent city of Alexandria, Virginia, an area that comprises 4,096,851 residents.
 The 2016 DC Area Survey represents residents of two types of neighborhoods: multiracial and disproportionately Latino.
 Analyses for this study only include responses from residents sampled in the multiracial neighborhoods.

-Multiracial neighborhoods included in the 2016 DCAS sampling frame met two criteria.
-First, neighborhoods comprised at least 10 percent Asian, Black, Latino, and white residents.
-The ten-percent cutoff was used to ensure that each of the four racial groups represented a distinguishable subset of a neighborhood's residents.
-Second, none of those four groups could represent a majority of residents.
-This criterion was included to eliminate neighborhoods where a single group formed the dominant identity of the neighborhood.[^latino-enclaves] These criteria resulted in a sample frame of 114 neighborhoods that represented just under 585,000 people.[^one-criterion] The majority of neighborhoods were in Montgomery County, Maryland, followed by Fairfax County, Virginia, then Prince George's County, Maryland.
-The neighborhoods included in the sampling frame are shown in Figure \ref{fig:map}.
+Multiracial neighborhoods included in the 2016 DCAS sampling frame met two criteria.[^latino-enclaves] First, neighborhoods comprised at least 10 percent Asian, Black, Latino, and white residents.
+The ten-percent cutoff was used to ensure that each of the four racial groups represented a distinguishable subset of a neighborhood's residents. \revision{A ten-percent cutoff has been used in previous research} [e.g., @walton_multiethnic_2016; @ellen_sharing_2000] \revision{and, given the racial diversity of the DC area, would not require the disproportionate clustering of any racial group to meet the criteria.} Second, none of those four groups could represent a majority of residents. \revision{This criterion was included to identify places that would most likely be perceived as multiracial.
+Since racial composition influences perceptions of place} [@krysan_perceiving_2007; @krysan_racial_2009; @krysan_cycle_2017] \revision{, the second requirement sought to avoid neighborhoods that may still be perceived to be single-race neighborhoods and has also been used as a requirement in previous research} [e.g., @farrell_no-majority_2018; @holloway_racially_2012].[^definition]

+[^definition]: \revision{Wright and colleagues }[-@wright_mixed_2020] \revision{demonstrate the proliferation of definitions of multiracial neighborhoods.
+They show that broad conclusions about the growth and stability of multiracial neighborhoods agree across definitions, but that the specific magnitudes vary by definition.}

+These criteria resulted in a sample frame of 114 neighborhoods that represented just under 585,000 people.[^one-criterion] The majority of neighborhoods were in Montgomery County, Maryland, followed by Fairfax County, Virginia, then Prince George's County, Maryland.
+The neighborhoods included in the sampling frame are shown in Figure \ref{fig:map}. \revision{These patterns mirror increases in Latino and Asian shares of neighborhoods documented by Pinto-Coelho and Zuberi}\label{rev:pinto-coelho} [-@pinto-coelho_segregated_2015].
 An address-based sample of households was drawn from these eligible neighborhoods.
 The sample design included over-samples of households with Asian and Hispanic surnames and households located in from disproportionately Black tracts among those that still satisfied the criteria to be included as multiracial neighborhoods.

 [^latino-enclaves]: Disproportionately Latino neighborhoods were those in which Latino residents made up at least a quarter of the residents and were not already classified as a multiracial neighborhood.